2019 - 2020 Hunting Season Rules

-- The archery-only stations or ‘pins’ (Stations A-X, AA-HH, UU-YY, J-PD, M-PD) and Archery Zones (1-3) will be open for archery hunting during both the archery season listed above and during legal shotgun seasons, in accordance with all applicable regulations.
+- The archery-only stations or ‘pins’ (Stations A-X, AA-HH, UU-YY, J-PD, M-PD) and Archery Zones (1-4) will be open for archery hunting during both the archery season listed above and during legal shotgun seasons, in accordance with all applicable regulations.
 Each of these stations is indicated by a labeled post.
 Hunting is permitted from the painted radius around the labeled post.
-Note: Pin A has been moved.

-- During shotgun seasons, archery hunters wishing to hunt from the archery-only stations must check in at the shotgun lottery area in the Carpenter Recreation Area parking lot.
-This can only be done at either the morning or afternoon lottery drawings.
+- During shotgun seasons, archery hunters wishing to hunt from the archery-only stations can use the self-registration tag board system as they do during the regular archery hunting seasons.
 Note: Hunter orange must be worn by archery hunters at all times when dates overlap with any Statewide Gun Seasons, including early October gun seasons and November Youth/Non-ambulatory Disabled Hunt.
 (Oct.
-6-14, 16, 20, 21, 23, 27, 28, 30 and Nov.
-4)
+8-13, 15, 19, 20, 22, 26, 27, 29 and Nov.
+3)

 Regular Shotgun Season Rules

-- Stands will be assigned by an on-site shotgun lottery each day of the hunt at the Carpenter Recreation Area two hours prior to legal shooting time on the day of the hunt and again at 12:00 noon on the day of the hunt.
+- a.
+Stands will be assigned by an on-site shotgun lottery each day of the hunt at the Smith Mill Parking Lot two hours prior to legal shooting time on the day of the hunt and again at 12:00 noon on the day of the hunt.

 - Hunting at White Clay Creek State Park is for wildlife management.
 Hunters are encouraged to shoot multiple antlerless deer provided that hunter already has the necessary number of antlerless deer tags in possession.